Corentin-Gibert-Paleontology/DNCImper/README.txt

 The main function to compute DNCI is DNCI_multigroup() It requires packages (vegan, dplyr, ggplot2)

+Install by using (devtools package) and write : devtools::install_github("Corentin-Gibert-Paleontology/DNCImper")

 You can find in https://github.com/Corentin-Gibert-Paleontology/PER-SIMPER-DNCI_Tutorial a tutorial file named "Tutorial_for_R.R".